FM Static

-FM Static was a Canadian Christian rock duo based in Toronto, Ontario.
-The band was formed in 2003 as a side project for Thousand Foot Krutch.
-The band consisted of Trevor McNevan and Steve Augustine.
-The original lineup included John Bunner on guitar and Justin Smith on bass.
+FM Static was a Canadian Christian rock/pop-punk band based in Toronto, Ontario.
+The band was formed in 2003 as a side project for Thousand Foot Krutch, and consisted of Trevor McNevan and Steve Augustine.
+The original lineup also included John Bunner on guitar and Justin Smith on bass.
 The band released four studio albums, most recently My Brain Says Stop, But My Heart Says Go!
 (2011).

 Career

 Their first album What Are You Waiting For? was produced by Aaron Sprinkle, who also produced Thousand Foot Krutch's album Phenomenon.
 The album featured the hit singles "Definitely Maybe", "Something to Believe In", and "Crazy Mary".
 FM Static toured through 2003 to 2005; John Bunner quickly retired after playing a few shows and so Justin asked his brother Jeremy to fill in for them.

 On August 1, 2006, FM Static released their second album titled Critically Ashamed, which featured the single "Waste of Time".
 Originally, a cover of Vanilla Ice's "Ice Ice Baby" was to be included on this album, but it was removed later in the production process.
 The band did not tour in support of their second album because the Smith brothers had stopped playing for them.
 So FM Static became a two-piece band with studio musicians filling in for the other parts.
 While their second album featured only the single "Waste of Time", the songs "Tonight" and "Moment of Truth" went on to become huge unadvertised Internet hits, as well as hits on some radio stations.
 The song "Tonight" had accumulated over seventy million hits on YouTube as of November 2011, while "Moment of Truth" had more than fifty million.